microsoft/shadow-realignment-mia/requirements/storage_breakdown.md

-Breakdown of the `data` directory's (where datasets are downloaded) storage requirements:
+Breakdown of the `../data` directory's (where datasets are downloaded) storage requirements:

 ```
 $ du -h --max-depth=1 data